QEC-pages/vecdec/README.md

   are sorted by decreasing error probability (according to BP), and Gauss elimination is used to find valid error vectors.
-With `lerr=0`, the unique solution corresponds to all-zero information set (variable nodes corresponding to pivot columns), with `lerr=1`, in addition to all-zero information set, information sets with a single non-zero bit are also checked, and the minimum-weight vector is selected; with `lerr=2` up to two non-zero bits are selected, etc.  When `maxosd` parameter is non-zero, the search with *multiple* non-zero information bits is restricted to this range of columns (default value `maxosd=100`).
+With `lerr=0`, the unique solution corresponds to all-zero information set (variable nodes corresponding to pivot columns), with `lerr=1`, in addition to the all-zero information set, information sets with a single non-zero bit are also checked, and the minimum-weight vector is selected; with `lerr=2` up to two non-zero bits are selected, etc.  When `maxosd` parameter is non-zero, the search with *multiple* non-zero information bits is restricted to this range of columns (default value `maxosd=100`).

 ### Quantized LLR and `min-sum` vs. `sum-product` BP updates